 IDENTIFYING, ASSESSING AND MANAGING RISK

-WHERE ARE THE RISKS OF MODERN SLAVERY AT Post Office/POMS/Payzone
+WHERE ARE THE RISKS OF MODERN SLAVERY AT POST OFFICE AND POMS

 Post Office understands that our procurement of goods and services from third parties carry with it the risk of modern slavery and human trafficking.

-We understand that a potential for risk of modern slavery sits within our agency network as there are a large number of people employed by or engaged as independent retailers acting as Postmasters, officers in charge or assistants (including commercial partners) who are not direct employees of Post Office, POMS or Payzone.
+We understand that a potential for risk of modern slavery sits within our agency network as there are many people employed by or engaged as independent retailers acting as postmasters, officers in charge or assistants (including commercial partners) who are not direct employees of Post Office or POMS.

 GOVERNANCE

 We have a cross-functional steering group through which we develop and coordinate our approach to addressing modern slavery risks within our operations and supply chain.
-This group consists of expertise from the legal, procurement, compliance and operational functions in Post Office.
+This group consists of expertise from the legal, procurement, compliance, corporate affairs and operational functions in Post Office.

 TRAINING